‘Our journeys change people’s lives’

 (From sister company Safari Adventure )

 Bushman woman. © Survival

 Despite opening the camp without consulting them, Wilderness Safaris claims that it does engage with the Bushmen.
-However, there is nothing ‘mutually beneficial’ about the Kalahari Plains Camp, which allows its guests to sip cocktails by a swimming pool while the Bushmen are struggling to find enough water to survive on their lands and banned from using their water borehole.
+However, there is nothing ‘mutually beneficial’ about the Kalahari Plains Camp, which allows its guests to sip cocktails by a swimming pool while the Bushmen struggle to find enough water to survive on their lands and, until recently, were banned from using their water borehole.

 ‘A nature walk with these knowledgable Bushmen… will not only enhance your safari, it might just change your approach to life!’